cabraham/Books/DeepWork/README.md

 ##### Don't Take Breaks from Distraction.
 Instead Take Breaks from Focus.

-> If you eat healthy just one day a week, you're unlikely to lose weight, as the majorify of your time is still spent gorging.
+> If you eat healthy just one day a week, you're unlikely to lose weight, as the majority of your time is still spent gorging.

 Temporary *Internet Sabbaths* does not cure the problem of our rewired brains.
 There are benefits but it doesn't cure the problem.

 Schedule in advance when you'll allow distractions (e.g. YouTube, Social Media, etc).

-**Point #1**: *This strategy works even if your job requires lots of Internet use and/or prompt e-mail replies*
+**Point #1**: This strategy works even if your job requires lots of Internet use and/or prompt e-mail replies *If you need to access the distraction sites, then schedule it*
-- Schedule to your needs

-**Point #2**: *Regardless of how you schedule your Internet blocks, you must keep the time outside these blocks absolutely free from Internet use*
+**Point #2**: Regardless of how you schedule your Internet blocks, you must keep the time outside these blocks absolutely free from Internet use
-- resist temptation if you end up with free time.
-One distraction can lead to the next
+*If you end up having free time, resist temptation to be distracted.
+One distraction can lead to the next.
+Don't fill your free time with distractions.*

-**Point #3**: *Scheduling Internet use at home as well as at work can further improve your concentration training*
-- effort put in work can be undone by afterwork distractions.  continue this practice at home
-- the goal here isn't to avoid or even reduce the total amount of time spent engaging in distracting behavior, but to resist switching to these distracting behaviors when bored
+**Point #3**: Scheduling Internet use at home as well as at work can further improve your concentration training *Effort put in work can be undone by afterwork distractions.
+Continue this practice at home* *The goal here isn't to avoid or even reduce the total amount of time spent engaging in distracting behavior, but to resist switching to these distracting behaviors when bored*

 ##### Work like Teddy Roosevelt
 - He was known to have many interests like boxing, wrestling, body building, dance, etc.  Despite all of these interests, he still was able to entertain these AND do well in school